kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Linear Versus Nonlinear Boundaries

-Linear models draw straight lines.
+Linear models draw straight lines
-Nonlinear models curve space.
+Nonlinear models curve space
 Flexibility trades with stability

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.